laibabintatahir/book-shop-mern/README.md

 ### CRUD Operations
 - Implement CRUD operations for managing data in the MongoDB database.
-  - Create: Add new entries to the database.
+  - CreateBook: Add new entries to the database.
   - Read: Retrieve data from the database.
-  - Update: Modify existing entries in the database.
+  - UpdateBook: Modify existing entries in the database.
-  - Delete: Remove entries from the database.
+  - DeleteBook: Remove entries from the database.

 ### Router
 - Configure backend routes for handling various HTTP requests.